37chandler/tm-grp-comp-assignment/README.md

 corpus and 2 times in a 10000 word corpus, the dictionary entry would be this:
 `results["one_vs_two"]["dog"] = (5/1000)/(2/10000)`.
 Only return `num_words`
 words for each corpus, where those words have the highest ratio in the data set.
-Only words that have at least `ratio_cutoff` usages in *each* data set.
+Only words that have at least `ratio_cutoff` usages in *each* data set will be returned.
 Typically we'll set `ratio_cutoff` to something relatively small, like 5.